al-alamin/XGeoML/vibration_prediction/Readme.md

 ## Terminology
 * Feature: Feature is a tuple of values, e.g., (ROP, Torque, Weight on bits).
 This can contain any number of features.
+In the future we can incorporate the time_stamp as a part of this touple for future usecase.
 * Data Point: It is a tuple of (features, target variable), e.g., ((torque, weight_on_bits, rop), vibration_values).
 * Data Window: A data window is basically a list of datapoints which can be 1, 10, 60, 600 etc